The Beginner’s Email Marketing Guide (Strategies and Examples)

 Next, you need to ensure the email deliverability of your campaign.
 Weak content, bad designs, and unresponsive email templates negatively impact your deliverability.

-Avoiding spammy email subject lines and including a straightforward unsubscribe link at the footer like MOO will do the trick:
+Avoiding spammy email subject lines and including a visible unsubscribe link at the footer like MOO will do the trick:

 Also, remember that many people will read your emails on a mobile device, so it’s critical that your campaign is mobile-friendly.

-After you’ve done all these, you shouldn’t forget to run a spam test using an email tester tool to check whether your email lands in the inbox of popular services like Gmail, Outlook, and Yahoo.
+After you’ve done all these, you shouldn’t forget to run a spam test using an email tester tool to check whether your email lands in the inbox of popular email clients like Gmail, Outlook, and Yahoo.

 And, finally, you have to schedule your delivery.
 You may want to send it right away or schedule it for a specific time to ensure maximum impact.